beginner117/sim-lvdt/Kumar/README.md

     #For analytical calculations:

 NOTE - To modify any of the above parameters, add the optinal argument 'mat_prop' explained above in the sim_code instance to change the materials modelled in the simulation and for chainging the coil excitations, add the argument 'input_current' to the 'execute' method.
+(Make sure the modified/newly added material above is available in the FEMM material library.
+If not, the new material must be defined with all the properties in the 'feed.py' module)

+NOTE2 - A lot of other information like resistances, currents e.t.c are obtained from the simulation.
+To know them, load the saved '.npz' file and look for all the data

 To change the boundary conditions of LVDT/VC/VC_only, modify the instance 'bc', and to change the units and precisions, modify the command 'mi_probdef' in the corresponding LVDT/VC.py script
-(Make sure the modified/newly added material above is available in the FEMM material library.
-If not, the new material must be defined with all the properties in the 'feed.py' module.)

 For a better understanding, a model code to simulate LVDTs is given in 'example.md' file.
 Please go through that.